Jcbnunez/uvm-fqr/Practicums/Pract5_selectionfunct.md

 ---

+## Data challenge 2: Assessing the statiscal robustness of the test statistic using permutation analyses

+**Parametric vs Non-Parametric testing** is a core concept of this challenge.
+As we have discussed in the course, many of the P-values that we have seen derive from test that make some rather "stringent" assumtions about the data and the model being tested.
+Yet, herein lies the challenge, what if we are unsure that our data fits the parameters of the test well.
+Or, alternatively, what if we wanted to test our data free of assumptions tied to distributions.
+Enter *permutation* tests.

+Data IS your best friend and the same time data IS its own worst enemy.
+Let me explain.
+Under the classical parametric methods that we have been discussing in class so far, the P-values, and other metrics of significance and power, have relied on assumtions of the model itself.
+Yet, there are different ways to assess the statisical robustness of test statistics: asking the question **"is the statistical signal of my data"** better than what I would expect under pure **random chance?** ...
+Lets take a look:

+#### Assume that your data has some predefined order where variables are logically associated with one another ... like so: TBD

 # Let's explore parameter space a bit ...

 ## Challenge 1 (Lets create an array job to explore parameters):